aa-12323/sa/README.md

 ### 2019.10.5
 Modified treecorr code in treecorr__cross.ipynb.
 Got some pathological plots.
 ### 2019.10.6
-Correct the mistake of not masking the right elipticity in the data processing notebook.
+Corrected the mistake of not masking the right elipticity in the data processing notebook.\
+Got some less pathological 2pt function.

 ## Questions
 ### What is PFREE?